UK Cattle and Sheep Market Update: Prices Decline

 Cattle Market Overview

-• Prime cattle deadweight prices fell across all categories, with the all-prime average price at 633p/kg—still 157p/kg higher than the same week in 2024 and 202p/kg above the five-year average.
+Prime cattle deadweight prices fell across all categories.
+The all-prime average reached 633p/kg, which was 157p above 2024 and 202p above the five-year average.

 Sheep Market Overview

-• New season lambs accounted for 79% of finished live market throughput, indicating the end of carryover supply.
+Year-to-date throughput now totals 5.2 million head, an increase of 3.8% compared with 2024.
+Importantly, new season lambs accounted for 79% of finished live market throughput, confirming the near end of carryover supplies.

 Original data sourced from AHDB.